Last updated: 04/17/2024

 Spinal muscular atrophy (SMA) is a group of inherited neuromuscular disorders characterized by loss of nerve cells in the spinal cord called lower motor neurons or anterior horn cells.
 Lower motor neurons originate in the brainstem or the spinal cord and relay nerve impulses from upper motor neurons, located in the brain, to the muscles they control.
 The loss of lower motor neurons leads to progressive muscle weakness, muscle wasting (atrophy) and low muscle tone (hypotonia) that is typically more pronounced in muscles closest to the trunk of the body (proximal muscles) such as the shoulders, hips and back.
 However, neurons controlling most voluntary muscles can be affected, including those that control muscles involved in feeding, swallowing and breathing.

-Newborn screening facilitates early identification of infants with SMA and thus early implementation of treatment.
+Newborn screening facilitates early identification of infants with SMA so treatment can begin early.
 Infants identified by SMA newborn screening are urgently referred for confirmatory testing, discussion of treatments and care.
 Early treatment prior to the onset of symptoms provides the best outcomes.

 Although the management of SMA was previously centered around symptom management and supportive care, since 2016, therapies that can improve the course of the disease (disease-modifying therapies) have emerged and have shown promising results.
 Currently three SMN-enhancing treatments have U.S. Food and Drug Administration (FDA) approval.